Firstp1ck/hyprgui/readme.md

 </div>

 > [!CAUTION]
-> This is a backup repository for HyprGUI.
-It may be not fully up-to-date with the original repository, which is gone now but was located at [HyprUtils/hyprgui]<br>
+> This is a backup repository for [HyprUtils/hyprgui]<br>.
+It may be not fully up-to-date.
 > It is not recommended to run this code **at all** :)

+> Currently Testing and bringing it up to date

 [HyprUtils/hyprgui]: https://github.com/HyprUtils/hyprgui